Why Educational Equity Matters

 44 million youth.
 Countless dreams.
 Limited opportunities.

-In a country with 44 million youth, only a fraction from marginalized communities make it to higher education.
-Talent is everywhere — but opportunity isn’t.
-Every young person deserves the chance to learn, grow, and fulfill their potential.
-At Youth Dreamers Foundation, we’re working to change that reality.
+In a country with 44 million youth, only a small fraction from marginalized communities reach higher education—showing that while talent is everywhere, opportunities are not.
+Every young person deserves a fair chance to learn, grow, and achieve their dreams, and at Youth Dreamers Foundation, we are committed to turning this belief into reality.
+Because when one young person rises, they uplift not just themselves, but entire communities.

 44MYouth in India